Torvastad Municipality: General information

 The parish of Torvestad was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 February 1855 the village of Haugesund was declared a "ladested" (port of lading) and it was separated from Torvastad to form a municipality of its own.
-The split left Torvastad with 3,242 inhabitants.
-On 1 November 1881, most of the mainland part of Torvastad was separated to form the new municipality of Skaare.
-This left Torvastad with 1,918 residents.
-The island of Utsira was separated from Torvastad on 1 July 1924 to form the new municipality of Utsira.
-After the split, Torvastad was left with 2,187 residents.
+On 1 February 1855, the village of Haugesund was declared a "ladested" (port of lading).
+The law said that a ladested could not be part of a rural municipality, so it was separated from Torvastad Municipality to form a municipality of its own.
+The split left Torvastad Municipality with 3,242 inhabitants.

+On 1 November 1881, Torvastad Municipality was divided.
+Most of the mainland part of Torvastad Municipality (population: 1,665) became the new Skaare Municipality and the rest of Torvastad Municipality (population: 1,918) continued on as a smaller Torvastad Municipality.

+On 1 July 1924, the island of Utsira and some small surrounding islands (population: 414) were separated from Torvastad Municipality to form the new Utsira Municipality.
+This left Torvastad Municipality was left with 2,187 residents.

-On 1 January 1965, Torvastad municipality was dissolved upon recommendations of the Schei Committee.
-The small island of Vibrandsøy (population: 70) was transferred to the municipality of Haugesund.
-The rest of Torvastad, with 3,783 inhabitants, was merged with the neighboring municipalities of Avaldsnes, Kopervik, Skudenes, Skudeneshavn, Stangaland, and Åkra to form the new, much larger municipality of Karmøy.
+On 1 January 1965, Torvastad Municipality was dissolved upon recommendations of the Schei Committee and its lands were divided as follows: